How to log in to MyTax and other e-services

 - the representative of a limited liability company, housing company, cooperative society, general partnership, limited partnership or association, if you have an authorisation recorded in the Trade Register that entitles you to use MyTax on their behalf.

-- companies (limited liability companies, housing companies and real estate holding companies)
+- companies (limited companies, housing companies and real estate companies)

 - foundations and associations